 The Master District obtained a second wastewater treatment permit from the TCEQ allowing the Master District to treat an additional 600,000 gpd (at the final permitted phase) at a plant site situated in the southern portion of the development area.
 The Master District, through Stratus Properties, completed construction of the first phase of the south wastewater treatment facility in April of 2016.
 The first phase of construction included an 101 acre-foot effluent storage pond and a 100,000 gallon per day treatment plant.
-The treatment plant is a leased plant and is expected to begin operations in July of 2016 when the development generates sufficient flow to support the plant's operation.
+The treatment plant is a leased plant and began operations in January 2017.
 When the final phase is completed, the south wastewater treatment plant is expected to be capable of serving an additional 2,400 equivalent single family connections, which will give the Master District a combined wastewater treatment capacity sufficient to serve 4,400.

 The Master District wastewater facilities include four effluent storage ponds with a combined effluent storage capacity of 267 acre feet.
 The Master District is currently serving approximately 1,580 wastewater equivalent single family connections.
 In addition to providing wastewater treatment to customers located within the Participants, the Master District also is committed to providing wholesale wastewater service to Travis County WCID No. 19 (172 LUEs) and 77 acres of land outside the boundaries of any district (26 LUEs).
-See "ALLOCATED CAPACITY" and "Wholesale Service Agreements" below.
+See "Allocated Capacity" and "Wholesale Service Agreements" below.